Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 Do you want to continue reading about greyhoung laying strategies?
 You can easily do it here.

-Football lay betting systems
+Football lay betting strategy

 Lay the Draw